Bowtie-free graphs have a Ramsey lift: Star Equivalences are Ramsey

-Note that each equivalence class of $\sim_{\relsys{A}}$ contains a distinguished vertex $x$---the (reduced) centre of the corresponding chimney.
+Note that each equivalence class of $\sim_{\str{A}}$ contains a distinguished vertex $x$ which is the (reduced) centre of the corresponding chimney or a copy of $K_4$.
 Moreover all other vertices of this equivalence class are related to $x$ by edges belonging to $\rel{A}{E_0}$ that corresponds to a (spanning) star and there are no other vertices joined to $x$ by $\rel{A}{E_0}$ edges.
-Thus the equivalence $\sim_{\relsys{A}}$ corresponds with that star system formed by $\rel{A}{E_0}$ edges.
-This leads us to the following definition which make sense for incomplete structures in $\Forb_{L^\bullet}(\mathcal T)$:
+Thus the equivalence $\sim_{\str{A}}$ is described by a star forest formed by $\rel{A}{E_0}$ edges. ({\em Star} is a complete bipartite graph $K_{1,k}$, $k\geq 0$.
+Thus a single vertex is also a star.
+If $K=1$ the star is an edge and the unique vertex in $\rel{A}{\ell}$ or $\rel{A}{1}$ considered as root. {\em Star forest} is any graph created as a disjoint union of stars.)
+This leads us to the following definition which makes sense for structures in $\Forb_{L^\bullet}(\mathcal T^\bullet)$ which are not necessarily irreducible:

-\begin{defn}[Star equivalence] For an $L^\bullet$-struc\-ture $\relsys{A} \in \Forb_{L^\bullet}(\mathcal T)$ assume that the edges $L^0_{\relsys{A}}$ form a star forest.
-Denote by $\approx_{\relsys{A}}$ (called {\em star equivalence}) the equivalence expressing the component structure of this star forest. \end{defn}
+\begin{defn}[Star equivalence] For an $L^\bullet$-struc\-ture $\str{A} \in \Forb_{L^\bullet}(\mathcal T^\bullet)$ assume that the edges $\rel{A}{E_0}$ form a star forest.
+Denote by $\approx_{\str{A}}$ (called {\em star equivalence}) the equivalence expressing the component structure of this star forest. \end{defn}

-The equivalence $\approx_{\relsys{A}}$ for incomplete systems will play the role of the chimney equivalence for complete systems.
+The equivalence $\approx_{\str{A}}$ for structures that are not necessarily pure-irreducible will play the role of the chimney equivalence for pure-irreducible structure.